ThDilos/ThDilos.Fox.Origin/README.md

 	Chicken and rottenflesh will not give you negative effects.

-	When consuming sweet_berries there is 20% chance the berry is not consumed.(/give you a new one) There is also 5% chance for you to receive a random positive effect(same weight for all) chosen from this list:
+	When consuming sweet_berries/glow_berries there is 20% chance the berry is not consumed.(/give you a new one) There is also 5% chance for you to receive a random positive effect(same weight for all) chosen from this list:
 	Strength 1 30s
 	Absorption 1 30s